Uncovering smooth structures in single-cell data with PCS-guided neighbor embeddings: Discussion

 \section{Discussion}

 Overall, we develop a unified approach NESS for assessing and improving NE algorithms based on PCS principles, enabling more reliable visualization and interpretation of smooth structures in single-cell data while offering valuable biological insights into cell development.
 A key strength of the NESS local stability score lies in its design principle—leveraging random initialization to introduce algorithmic perturbations, allowing a systematic evaluation of embedding stability. {Compared with existing embedding evaluation algorithms, NESS shows three key advantages.} {First, the NESS evaluation is not restricted to any particular instance of embedding.} In contrast, a baseline method scDEED assesses neighborhood structures by comparing a single realization of a (potentially random) low-dimensional embedding with the original dataset.
-Consequently, the inferential insights from scDEED are limited to that particular embedding instance and may not readily generate additional insights into the input dataset, such as local density variations and cell transition stability. {Second, NESS’s algorithmic perturbation strategy is more effective at handling rare cell types and computationally more efficient than sample-perturbation-based methods.} For example, approaches like DynamicViz and EMBEDR generate uncertainty estimates by resampling the entire input data.
-While this enables assessment of embedding variability, such methods tend to emphasize well-represented cell states with sufficient sample sizes, often underrepresenting rare populations due to low sampling rate. {Finally, NESS is broadly applicable and can be integrated with any NE algorithm.} In contrast, techniques like LOO require detailed knowledge of specific embedding algorithms, such as their objective functions and explicit Hessian expressions, which restricts their utility to a narrow subset of methods such as t-SNE and UMAP.
+Consequently, the inferential insights from scDEED are limited to that particular embedding instance and may not readily generate additional insights into the input dataset, such as local density variations and cell transition stability. {Second, NESS’s algorithmic perturbation strategy is more effective at handling rare cell types and computationally more efficient than sample-perturbation-based methods.} For example, approaches like DynamicViz and EMBEDR generate uncertainty estimates by resampling the entire input data. \red{While this enables assessment of embedding variability, such methods tend to emphasize well-represented cell states with sufficient sample sizes, often underrepresenting rare populations due to low sampling rate.
+RI-based perturbations instead probe the sensitivity of learned neighborhood structure to optimization trajectories under fixed data, allowing unstable or weakly supported structures to be identified even when few cells are present.} {Finally, NESS is broadly applicable and can be integrated with any NE algorithm.} In contrast, techniques like LOO require detailed knowledge of specific embedding algorithms, such as their objective functions and explicit Hessian expressions, which restricts their utility to a narrow subset of methods such as t-SNE and UMAP.